wharfkit/website/src/lib/docs/AccountKit/BuyRamBytes.md

 ---
 title: BuyRamBytes (Method)
-description: Acquire a specific number of bytes of RAM.
+description: Used to generate an action to acquire a specific number of bytes of RAM.
 category: AccountKit
 published: true
 order: 4